gowthamichinta/Massmine_new/README.md

 <br>

 ### Windows 10 and 11:
 1) Install Docker Desktop by following the instructions at this link.
-Make sure your system meets the requirements.
-You will need to create an account. https://docs.docker.com/desktop/windows/install/
+Make sure your system meets the requirements. https://docs.docker.com/desktop/windows/install/
     - if having trouble, refer to this YouTube tutorial: https://www.youtube.com/watch?v=_9AWYlt86B8
 2) Once the Docker Desktop app is running, navigate to main dashboard
-3) Go to the following url and click DOWNLOAD ALL in the upper right hand corner.
+3) Go to this google drive link and download the whole massmine-docker folder.
+You can do this by clicking on the massmine-docker dropdown and selecting download.
 Save the zip file to your desktop and unzip it. https://drive.google.com/drive/folders/1ngUce_muJ2QPnB72f0Z0HKFTm45cSBFS
 4) Go to your desktop.
 While holding down Shift, Right click on the icon of the folder you just downloaded and select: `Open command window here`
 5) In the Command window paste the following command, and then press enter: `docker compose up -d`